the larger world.

 — Teen.
 A delivery driver that frequents the block.
 Independent; wants to study animals.

-— I love a broad ensemble.
-In So Far Bound the main cast (the passengers) would perform in a co-lead manner, kind of like that one, hit show from the ‘90s.
-There would also, ideally, be a secondary group of “local” characters to give further variety to the story and depth to the setting.
-The main characters are all written as in their 30s, with the support characters ranging widely in age. … Note: It’s expected (hell, it’s inevitable) that characters will change or edit out altogether during development.
-As such, we’ve kept things broader and shorter for now.
+NOTES — It’s expected (hell, it’s inevitable) that characters will change during casting and development, so we’ve kept descriptions broader and shorter for now. … In So Far Bound the main cast (the passengers) would perform in a co-lead manner, like that one, hit show from the ‘90s.
+The support cast (the locals) would add variety to the story and depth to the setting in smaller capacities. … The main characters are all written as in their 30s, with the support characters ranging widely in age.

 the main sets.

-— After the flight makes its emergency landing, a few passengers (the main characters) are shepherded to a hotel that’s seen its better days: “The Wild Horse.”
+— After the flight makes its emergency landing, a few passengers are shepherded to a hotel that’s seen its better days: “The Wild Horse.”
 It’s envisioned as smaller, in a city center location; it’s quaint and eclectic and with a few issues.
 Once the passengers decide to stay a little longer, the hotel will act as a makeshift home and workplace. … Across the street stands “The Lime Tree,” a bar and cafe that will become a de facto kitchen, living room and secondary workplace for the passengers.
 It’s envisioned as compact, but with enough room to boogie when the music is on.
 At night, its tall, wide windows should light the street’s corner.
-(The drawing shows an early idea of the main, story sets/street).
+(The drawing shows an early idea of the main sets).

 ALT sets.